Crokinole: World Crokinole Championship

 The World Crokinole Championship (WCC) tournament has been held annually since 1999 on the first Saturday of June in Tavistock, Ontario.
 Tavistock was chosen as the host city because it was the home of Eckhardt Wettlaufer, the maker of the earliest known board.
-The tournament has seen registration from every Canadian province, several American states, Germany, Australia, Spain and the UK.
+The tournament has seen registration from every Canadian province, several American states, Germany, Australia, Spain, the UK, and Japan.

 The WCC singles competition begins with a qualifying round in which competitors play 10 matches against randomly assigned opponents.
 The qualifying round is played in a large randomly determined competition.
 At the end of the opening round, the top 16 competitors move on to the playoffs.
 The top four in the playoffs advance to a final round robin to play each other, and the top two compete in the finals.
 The WCC doubles competition begins with a qualifying round of 8 matches against randomly assigned opponents with the top six teams advancing to a playoff round robin to determine the champions.

 The WCC has multiple divisions, including a singles finger-shooting category for competitive players (adult singles), novices (recreational), and younger players (intermediate, 11–14 yrs; junior, 6–10 yrs), as well as a division for cue-shooters (cues singles).
 The WCC also awards a prize for the top 20-hole shooter in the qualifying round of competitive singles, recreational singles, cues singles, intermediate singles, and in the junior singles.
 The tournament also holds doubles divisions for competitive fingers-shooting (competitive doubles), novices (recreational doubles), younger players (youth doubles, 6–16yrs), and cues-shooting (cues doubles).